Insights for Organisations

 5. Accessing sensitive data

-Machine learning algorithms can analyze patterns of user behavior and system interactions to identify potential weaknesses in security protocols.
+Machine learning algorithms can analyse patterns of user behaviour and system interactions to identify potential weaknesses in security protocols.
 This enables cybercriminals to execute more targeted and sophisticated attacks, such as credential stuffing or password guessing, with a higher likelihood of success.

 What challenges do we face in the wake of AI in cybersecurity?

 While artificial intelligence (AI) has emerged as a powerful ally in the realm of cybersecurity, its integration is not without its challenges and potential threats.
-As organizations embrace AI to fortify their defenses against cyber threats, they must navigate a landscape of complexities and risks.
+As organisations embrace AI to fortify their defences against cyber threats, they must navigate a landscape of complexities and risks.
 Understanding these challenges is crucial to harnessing the full potential of AI while mitigating the associated threats.

 Some of the key challenges businesses currently face include: